Yotam Ottolenghi’s unique pink grapefruit and watercress salad is delicious and packed with nutrition.

 - 2 red or pink grapefruits

-- 1 bunch of watercress about 2 handfuls
+- 1 bunch of watercress, about 2 large handfuls

 - 1 small head red Belgian endive